mgrube753/bachelor-thesis/30_documentation/api_config.md

 ## Core Functionality

-The script securely loads API keys from a `.env` file and uses them to create and configure client objects for Google, Anthropic, and OpenAI.
+The script securely loads API keys from a `.env` file (set in the root directory) and uses them to create and configure client objects for Google, Anthropic, and OpenAI.

 ## Key Functions